-CPB will exercise a high degree of oversight of T&M contracts to ensure that the Contractor is using efficient and effective cost control methods, by (check all that apply):

-The contract will include a "ceiling price" or "not-to-exceed" clause and hourly rates for anticipated staff.
+CPB will exercise a high degree of oversight of T&M contracts to ensure that the Contractor is using efficient and effective cost control methods, by (check all that apply): The contract will include a "ceiling price" or "not-to-exceed" clause and hourly rates for anticipated staff.
 Work will be completed under a "task order" and must describe the specific services, the deliverables for such services, and the timeframe for which deliverables should be completed.
 CPB and the Contractor must sign each task order for it to be effective and the task orders will be incorporated into the contract.
 Obtain detailed invoices based on a predetermined schedule for services rendered.
 The invoices will include the individual's name, title, hourly rate, total hour works, dates worked, and work performed.
 Limit travel expenses to those pre-approved by CPB with a "ceiling" or "not-to-exceed" amount and require Contractor to submit monthly expenses with supporting documentation.
 Hold regular status meetings at regular intervals: (daily/weekly/monthly/quarterly), which may be revised as needed.
 Additional oversight activities as described below.

-Print Name and Title:
+Project Officer: Print Name and Title: Date: Department Head: Print Name and Title: Date:

-CONTRACT COST OR PRICE ANALYSIS WORKSHEET
+ATTACHMENT 4 - CONTRACT COST OR PRICE ANALYSIS WORKSHEET

-BEFORE AND AFTER RECEIPT OF BIDS
+BEFORE AND AFTER OPENING BIDS

-Step 1: Develop Independent Cost or Price Estimate BEFORE Receiving Bids or Proposals
+Step 1: Develop Independent Cost or Price Estimate BEFORE Opening Bids or Proposals

-REQUIRED for all procurement actions regardless of size.
+REQUIRED for all procurement actions above the Simplified Acquisition Threshold.
 An independent price or cost estimate can be established through reliance on a wide variety of research and/or data points.
 Check all that were used to formulate this estimate:

-Market research that identifies the median rate or price for a particular type of supply or service.

-Review of historical pricing including old proposals, bid tabulations, and invoices.2

-Interviews/discussions with experienced personnel, e.g., accounting, engineers, procurement staff, etc.

-Consideration of prior personal experience.
+Market research that identifies the median rate or price for a particular supply or service. cular type of Review of historical pricing including old proposals, bid tabulations, a nd invoices.
+Interviews/discussions with experienced personnel, e.g., accounting procurement staff, etc. g, engineers, Consideration of prior personal experience.
 Pricing paid by similar entities for similar work.

-Due to emergency or exigent circumstances, a formal independent estimate could not be performed; however, an estimate was contemplated or discussed, based on the data points indicated above.
+Due to emergency or exigent circumstances, a formal independent es not be performed; however, an estimate was contemplated or discussed, base points indicated above.
+Other: Anticipated Scope of Work:

-Other:

-Anticipated Scope of Work:

-$^{^2}$ If the determination relies on a comparison to a prior CPB procurement, that procurement must have been a competitive one.
+&lt;sup>2 If the determination relies on a comparison to a prior CPB procurement, that procurement must have been a competitive one.
 The determination must also identify similarities in the goods, services, and costs in the prior procurement.